-Over time, the challenges will iron themselves out as we work towards a more standardised solution, but in the meantime, there are steps you can take to ensure that you are optimising your ad campaigns.
+Over time, the challenges will iron themselves out as we work towards a more standardized solution, but in the meantime, there are steps you can take to ensure that you are optimizing your ad campaigns.

-The first step is to research the Interactive Advertising Bureau’s “” initiative.
+The first step is to research the Interactive Advertising Bureau’s “Making Measurement Make Sense” initiative.
 The initiative is working to redefine the way brands measure digital media with viewable impressions.
 The new guidelines state that 50% of a display ad’s pixels must be viewable for at least one continuous second in order for the ad to be counted as an impression – and two seconds for video ads.

 Another suggestion is to direct your marketing budget toward higher-quality ad placements that have a better chance of being seen and influencing customer purchasing decisions.